yandex/yandex-tank/docs/core_and_modules.rst

 Multi-tests
 -----------

-To make several simultaneous tests with phantom, add proper amount of sections to special section ``multi`` for ``phantom`` with names ``phantom-N``.
+To make several simultaneous tests with phantom, add proper amount of sections to special section ``multi`` for ``phantom``.
 All subtests are executed in parallel.
 Multi-test ends as soon as one subtest stops.

 Example: